Waltermelion/EscapeOTERoom/README.md

 - Blender (For props)

 ## Missing features
+- Doesn't work on Build, only on Unity Editor
 - Left Hand Palm Cascade working properly
 - Labirynth puzzle is incomplete due to a lack of time to ajust for the lack of the Left Hand Palm gesture
 - Furter FPS cascade optimization